|

 chairs in the shade, so the increased number of sunbathers did not

-hit up the pool for five minutes or so.
-The temperature had dropped
+only hit up the pool for five minutes or so.
+The temperature had

-significantly from the beginning of the week, and the water and wind
+dropped significantly from the beginning of the week, and the water and

-were too much even for a polar bear like me.
-We chose instead to go sit
+wind were too much even for a polar bear like me.
+We chose instead

-in the bar area and watch another of the World Cup games.
-As one might
+to go sit in the bar area and watch another of the World Cup games.

-imagine, soccer is much more popular anywhere else but the US, and this
+As one might imagine, soccer is much more popular anywhere else but the

-place was no different.
-We were surrounded by fans of a number of
+US, and this place was no different.
+We were surrounded by fans of a

-different teams while we munched on some shrimp and listened to the
+number of different teams while we munched on some shrimp and listened

-Arabic broadcast.
-I did notice while listening to the quick foreign
+to the Arabic broadcast.
+I did notice while listening to the quick

-tongue of the announcer how much spoken Arabic sounds like Spanish,
+foreign tongue of the announcer how much spoken Arabic sounds like

-which makes sense considering the expansion of the Muslim world across
+Spanish, which makes sense considering the expansion of the Muslim world

-Africa and up into Spain centuries ago.
-This connection is reinforced
+across Africa and up into Spain centuries ago.
+This connection is

-by the music here.
-It is heavily rhythm driven and generally makes use
+reinforced by the music here.
+It is heavily rhythm driven and

 Mazen called shortly